Summer Semester 2023 Internships

 If you have other questions regarding Journalism & Emerging Media, Media & Entertainment, Organizational and Professional Communication or PR internships, please contact Ms. Stella Payne (email preferred).
 However, office visits may also be scheduled.

 Students are responsible for finding their own internships.
 One great source is going through https://ksucominternships.wordpress.com and another is Handshake via the Department of Career Planning and Development.
 They have many jobs which are added and updated regularly for students and graduates to review.
 They can be categorized in any number of ways.
-If you have questions about how to use the service, please contact Ms. Holly Sedys, the Humanities and Social Sciences college internship education associate at the Department of Career Planning and Development.
-Her email is firstname.lastname@example.org.
+If you have questions about how to use the service, please contact Ms. Wade Thomas, the Humanities and Social Sciences college internship education associate at the Department of Career Planning and Development.
+His email is firstname.lastname@example.org.
 The telephone number at the Center is 470-578-6555.

 Students are not required to consider only those internships that are posted.
 They may also find their own.
 However, the work proposals will need to be reviewed and approved by the School of Communication & Media (S. Payne) at least one week before the start of semester.
 If you have any questions about COM 3398 and School of Communication & Media internships, please contact Ms. Stella Payne via email at email@example.com.